joetan79/stakewars-iii/challenges/challenge_5.md

 ![img](./images/grant_access_1.png) ![img](./images/grant_access_2.png)

-and after pressing Enter in the console you should get something like that.
+and after pressing Enter in the console you should see this.

 ![img](./images/near_login_2.png)

-You would need another configuration file **(validator_key.json)** so go ahead and create it!
+You need another configuration file **(validator_key.json)** by follow to create it.

 ```
 near generate-key <pool_id>